 One final word about restaurants…

 I actually put this post together because of something that I experienced last night at what was once a favorite chain restaurant.
 I ordered the grilled catfish as I normally do (along with greens and pinto beans).
 I took a bite of the catfish from the end… all seemed normal… ate some of the greens and beans… then picked up my fork and knife and tried to cut into the catfish.
-It would not cut… it was completely undercooked.
+It would not cut… it was completely undercooked… as in raw.
 I literally could not cut through it.

 Undercooked meats can host a whole world of trouble for a person – salmonella, food poisoning… and if you’ve ever been on the receiving end of either of these, you know how horribly sick they make you.
 I am very, very lucky that I only took a small bite of this fish that was all but flopping around on my plate.